highrollerBTC/SR-ROS/README.md

 ## 💡 Why ROCK DeFi?

-- **Perpetual Demand & Utility**: With every swap and burn, ROCK gains a stable demand foundation. $ROCK utility will continue to expand in Phase 2, with new use cases on the way.
+- **Perpetual Demand & Utility**: With every swap, ROCK gains a stable demand foundation.
+With the funds sent to the NFT Staking Contract, and or burned, circulating supply is better managed! $ROCK utility will continue to expand in Phase 2, with new use cases on the way.
-- **Self-Sustaining Ecosystem**: Donations power ROCK, creating lasting demand.
+- **Self-Sustaining Ecosystem**: The base principal, even without Donations, power ROCK Perpetual demand, creating a lasting growing demand.
+LiSTX donations just get us there sooner!
-- **Community Focused**: Built for and powered by the community, anyone can participate by sending $LiSTX to grow ROCK.
+- **Community Focused**: Built for and powered by the community, anyone can participate, and anyone can donate by sending $LiSTX to SP2J9NG5A4F2C0NP0NSSEKM27J2G7CKWXH6RCSQ3X.ImmortalHardMainnet, to help grow ROCK.

 ---

 ## 📚 Getting Started

 1. **Access**: Visit [defi.stacksrock.com](http://defi.stacksrock.com) to interact with NFT Staking and Perpetual Demand.
-2. **Donate to Demand**: Contribute any amount of $LiSTX to continually buy and burn $ROCK—send to `SP2J9NG5A4F2C0NP0NSSEKM27J2G7CKWXH6RCSQ3X.ImmortalHardMainnet`.
+2. **Donate to Demand**: Contribute any amount of $LiSTX to continually buy and burn $ROCK—send to SP2J9NG5A4F2C0NP0NSSEKM27J2G7CKWXH6RCSQ3X.ImmortalHardMainnet.
-3. **Hot-Swap Function**: Engage the Hot-Swap to automatically swap LiSTX for ROCK, choosing either Burn or Stake to keep fueling demand.
+3. **Hot-Swap Function**: Engage the Hot-Swap to automatically swap LiSTX for ROCK, choosing either Burn or Stake to keep fueling demand and reducing circulating supply of ROCK.

 ---